-Vermont could become the first state to guarantee the right to abortion in its constitution
+Vermont moves forward on becoming first state to guarantee the right to abortion in its constitution

-The proposal is part of a wave of abortion rights legislation to emerge in Democratic states this year, ahead of a key Supreme Court ruling on abortion expected this summer.
+The proposal is part of a wave of abortion rights legislation to emerge in Democratic states this year, ahead of a key Supreme Court ruling on abortion expected in the summer.
 The Supreme Court case, which involves a Mississippi law that bans abortion at 15 weeks, could overturn or significantly weaken Roe v.
-Wade, the landmark decision that has guaranteed the right to abortion for almost 50 years.
+Wade, the landmark decision that has guaranteed a woman’s right to abortion for almost 50 years.

 Fifteen states have passed laws protecting the right to abortion, including, most recently, New Jersey, where Gov. Phil Murphy (D) signed the Freedom of Reproductive Choice Act in January.
-Other states, such as Florida, have privacy laws in their state constitutions, which courts have interpreted to protect the right to abortion.
+Other states such as Florida have privacy laws in their state constitutions, which courts have interpreted to protect the right to abortion.
 But no other state has enshrined the right to abortion in its constitution.

-At a moment when antiabortion legislators across the Southeast and Midwest are proposing dramatic rollbacks of abortion rights, abortion rights advocates are thrilled to see a state moving in the opposite direction.
+At a moment when antiabortion lawmakers across the Southeast and Midwest are proposing dramatic rollbacks of abortion rights, abortion rights advocates are thrilled to see a state moving in the opposite direction.

+Before the vote, state Rep. Ann Pugh (D) stressed the urgency of the moment.

+“We can no longer rely on federal courts to uphold the protections for fundamental reproductive rights based on the federal constitution,” Pugh said.

+State Rep. Anne Donahue (R) argued against the measure during the debate Tuesday morning.

+“Individuals inherently do control their reproductive decisions,” Donahue said.
+But that control ends “once biological reproduction has occurred,” she added.
+“Simply because the embryo’s survival depends upon the protection of the womb does not make it the property of or merely an appendage of the person bearing it.”

-“We are hoping to be a model for other states to follow,” said Lucy Leriche, vice president of Vermont Public Policy at Planned Parenthood of Northern New England.
-“In states all over the country, politicians are moving to take away reproductive rights, specifically abortion rights, and we could be an example of another way.”
+Abortion rights activists hope Vermont will be a “model” for other states to follow, said Lucy Leriche, vice president of Vermont Public Policy at Planned Parenthood of Northern New England.
+“In states all over the country, politicians are moving to take away reproductive rights, specifically abortion rights, and we could be an example of another way,” she said.

 Republican lawmakers and lobbyists in Vermont have called the amendment “extreme.”
-By adding this amendment to the state constitution, said Republican state Rep. Anne Donahue, legislators are making the assumption that public opinion on abortion won’t change.
+By adding this amendment to the state constitution, Donahue has said, lawmakers are making the assumption that public opinion on abortion won’t change.

 “We as human beings have made a lot of mistakes at times when we thought we were doing the right thing,” said Donahue, who cited the Supreme Court’s prior rulings on segregation and eugenics.
 “When we start putting a current belief in the constitution, I think we’re playing with fire.”